-A reader shared this awesome adventure he took his brain on recently:
+A client shared this awesome adventure he took his brain on recently:

 I can experience anxiety and panic attacks pretty regularly.
 They used to control my life.
 Any work meeting, restaurant, confrontation, exercise, bodily sensation would send me into an hour long panic.
 I dealt with this for years-not knowing what was going on with me.
 I’ve never really been an overly anxious person but after my daughter was born my brain and my body hit their limit.
 I had to change my life.
 I lost about seventy pounds and limited the amount of projects I was doing (running two film festivals, making short films, writing for a newspaper and magazine, radio show, working full time as a motion graphics artist and trying to be a new dad and a good husband on little sleep).
 I decided to focus on my health and my family and got into therapy and started doing yoga and meditation after trying every form of self help, traditional/experimental therapy and some medications with mixed results.

 The only thing I’ve found useful is to face my fears head on.
 If my brain tells me no out of avoidance I must say yes.
 So today when I woke up I went for a short walk at the gym.
 I got dizzy and my skin became itchy and I could feel my chest getting tight with each lap around the gym.
 But I promised myself I would do a full fifteen minutes before work, no matter how I felt.
 If I fainted, so be it.
 If I had a full nervous breakdown then that’s just what was going to happen but I was not negotiating with my brain.
 It was hard and sometimes scary.
 I did a little more than planned because I was feeling confident but not much more.